glonor/dncs-http3/README.md

 #### Web-server image

 In the `docker` directory we can find a file named `Dockerfile`, this file contains all the commands needed to build the Docker image.

 At this point the image is configured to use only Http/3, but can be forced to use Http/2 and TCP as well using the `.conf` files found in the `confs` directory.

+We also have registered a [DuckDns domain](https://www.duckdns.org/) to which we have associated the `192.168.2.2` address and the TLS certificates issued earlier.
+Client wise, this domain is echoed through the command `echo '192.168.2.2 dncs-http3.duckdns.org' >> /etc/hosts`

 #### Websites